 Cyber-Crime is big business.
 The criminals are organised and sophisticated.
 Imagine if they put their ingenuity to things that are good?
 But alas, that’s not reality.
 Instead we have to brace ourselves to deal with another wave of crime.

 Deathstalker is a such a great name, inspiring fear.
 In fact, Deathstalkers are a type of scorpion.
-I desperately wanted to find out that they were misnamed and quite pleasant but actually they seem quite nasty cannibalistic little characters.
+I desperately wanted to find out that they were misnamed and quite pleasant but actually they seem like quite nasty, cannibalistic little characters.

 These hackers are targeting LEGAL and FINANCIAL services firms